sndrtj/fastqube/README.md

 # Lossy modes

-Apart from the lossless mode described above, fastqube also supports three different lossy modes
+Apart from the lossless mode described above, fastqube also supports three different lossy modes through various settable parameters.
+These parameters can be combined.

-## No ID Mode
+## ID size

+Read IDs are fixed-with, but nevertheless are settable.
+When setting a read ID size of 0, read IDs are not emitted to the compressed stream at all.
-In `No ID Mode` the read IDs are not stored.
-When serializing `No ID Mode` fastqube files back to fastq files, read IDs are generated as a simple integer, optionally with a pair tag.
+When serializing fastqube files back to fastq files, read IDs are generated as a simple integer, optionally with a pair tag.
 I.e. the n-th read will have an ID of `n`.

-## Block Quality Mode.
+## Block Quality encoding

-In `Block Quality Mode`, quality scores are stored in a 3-bit representation, with only five possible values: 0, 2, 26, 31 and 41.
+With block quality encoding enabled, quality scores are stored in 3-bit representation, with only five possible values: 0, 2, 26, 31 and 41.
 Any other scores will be rounded down to the nearest possible value.

-## Block Quality No ID Mode

-This mode combines both `No ID Mode` and `Block Quality Mode`.
+## 2-Bit Sequence encoding

+With 2-bit sequencing encoding enabled, the sequence is stored in a 2-bit representation.
+N, and all other IUPAC symbols, will be squashed to a G.
+G is also the base the Novaseq uses as its 'black' color, hence we hope that choosing this base as the fallback mimics the NovaSeq's behavior.

 # Currently implemented
 ✔️ Compression in lossless mode
+✔️ Compression with 2-bit sequences
+✔️ Compression with block Qualities
+✔️ Compression with settable bytes per read ID

 # Limitations